angyn3/Tech-Blog/README.md

 ## Installation
 To set up the project on your local machine, follow these steps:

-1.Clone the repository: git clone <repository_url>
+1. Clone the repository: git clone <repository_url>
-2.Navigate to the project directory: cd Tech-Blog 3.Install the dependencies: npm install
+2. Navigate to the project directory: cd Tech-Blog
+3. Install the dependencies: npm install

 ## Usage
 To start the server, run the following command: